What is the Variable Cost Ratio?

 Variable Cost Ratio = 1 – Contribution Margin

-Contribution margin is a quantitative expression of the difference between the total sales revenue of the company and the total variable costs of production of goods that were sold.
+The contribution margin is a quantitative expression of the difference between the company’s total sales revenue and the total variable costs of production of goods that were sold.
 The contribution margin is expressed in percentage points.

 There are several ways in which the variable cost ratio can be calculated.
 Under the first method, the mathematical calculation is performed on a per-unit basis.
 In such a situation, consider a product with a per-unit variable cost of $10 and a per-unit sales price of $100.
 It gives a variable cost ratio of 0.1 or 10%.

 The calculation can also be done by utilizing totals over a given period of time.
 Consider a situation wherein the total variable costs of production are $1,000 per month, and the total revenues generated per month are $10,000.
 The variable cost ratio, in this situation, is 0.1 or 10%.

 The variable cost ratio is an important factor in determining the overall profitability of a company.
 It indicates whether the business can achieve a desirable balance of revenue streams such that a rise in revenues is faster than that of expenses.
 It is used to express in quantitative terms the relationship shared by the sales of a company and the particular costs of production that are associated with the revenues being considered.